openfaas/docs/docs/openfaas-pro/jetstream.md

 # Queue Worker

-The Queue Worker is a batteries-included, scale-out queue for invoking functions asynchronously.

-This page is primarily concerned with how to configure the Queue Worker, you can learn about [asynchronous invocations here](/reference/async).

 > Note: This feature is included for [OpenFaaS Standard & For Enterprises](https://openfaas.com/pricing/) customers.

+The Queue Worker is part of the built-in queue system for OpenFaaS built upon NATS JetStream.

+It's a batteries-included solution, that's used at scale by many OpenFaaS customers in production every day.

+Async invocations can be submitted over HTTP by your own code or through an event-connector.

+This page is primarily concerned with how to configure the Queue Worker.

+You can learn about [asynchronous invocations here](/reference/async).

 ## Async use cases